-The terms You and Your mean you and your dependents eligible for this coverage.
+The terms You and Your mean you and your family members enrolled in this plan and eligible for this coverage.
 We, Us, and Our refer to HMSA.
+Trust Fund means the Hawaii Employer-Union Health Benefits Trust Fund (EUTF).

 The term Health Plan Hawaii (HPH) means the HMSA plan that provides or arranges for benefits specified in this Guide to Benefits.